KimmoTukiainen/uncertainty-demo/README.md

 |                           | ProductList | FiniteProductList |
 | ------------------------- | ----------- | ----------------- |
 | amount of possible states | 20          | 3                 |

+## Complexity's impact on test coverage

+1. `npm run test:coverage`
+2. Compare FiniteProductList and ProductList

+You should notice that optional values create need for extra tests, or to put it the other way around:
+**Removing optional values reduces the need for tests**.